tchibatron/dbeaver/Workspace-Overview.md

 You can customize the toolbar - this is done on **Window -> Customize Perspective -> Tool Bar Visibility** tab.

+You can hide or show the toolbar in the application window.
+To do it, on the Window menu, click **Appearance -> Hide  Toolbar / Show Toolbar**.

+# Shortcut Bar
+There are two shortcut bars - on the left and on the right side of the workspace zone.
+Shortcut bars host shortcuts of views and editors and appear if at least one view or editor is minimized, otherwise they are hidden.

 # Views
 Views are windows within the workspace that provide presentations and ways to navigate the information.
 Views can appear as separate windows or as tabs stacked with other views in a tabbed window.